luccahuguet/rustifier/README.md

 - Should be compatible with various Linux distributions
 - List versions of the programs used (zellij, yazi etc)
+- This project is experimental and users should exercise caution when installing and use at their own risk.
+- It's recommended to review the installation scripts and understand the changes that will be made to your system before proceeding.

 ## Prerequisites